tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/常见问题/升级相关问题/内核升级问题_intl_en.md

 ### How do I upgrade the kernel minor version?
 TencentDB for MySQL supports automatic or manual kernel minor version upgrade.
 Upgrading adds new features, improves performance, and fixes issues.
->?Currently, the kernel minor version of a basic instance cannot be upgraded.
+>?Currently, basic single-node instances do not support kernel minor version upgrade.
 >
 - **Automatic upgrade**:
  - Scenario 1: when a severe bug or security vulnerability occurs in TencentDB for MySQL, the system will perform database kernel minor version upgrade during the maintenance window and send upgrade notifications through the console Message Center and SMS.